EASYNETY/1ta/docs/features/classes/educational-features-integration.md

 ### Key Relationships:

 1. **Courses** are the foundation of the educational content
-2. **Classes** are specific instances of courses with assigned teachers and enrolled students
+2. **Classes** are specific instances of courses with assigned teachers and enroled students
 3. **Schedule/Timetable** contains events related to classes (lectures, exams, etc.)
 4. **Attendance** records are created for scheduled events and track student participation